trambui09/csv-practice/README.md

 No need to actually do the refactor right now.

-## Optional Part 2: Transforming, Filtering, or Mapping Data from a CSV
+## Optional Wave 2: Transforming, Filtering, or Mapping Data from a CSV

 ### `get_all_gold_medalists(olympic_data)`